Kaustavsunny/AutoML-python/README.md

 ## Technology
 - For database **sqlite3** has been used.
-- **sha256** algorithm has been used for encrypsion purpose in login page.
+- **sha256** algorithm has been used for encryption purpose in login page.

 ## Demo